Moment of Joy: Sipping That Nitro Cold Brew With Sweet Cream

-I live in what food policy experts call a pour-over desert, meaning I live in a part of town that lacks a high-quality independent coffee shop where I can indulge in carefully crafted caffeinated concoctions.
+I live in what food policy experts call a pour-over desert, meaning I live in a part of town that lacks a high-quality independent coffee shop where I can indulge in superior coffee options.

 And since I've been working from home since March, and don't have regular walkable access to my favorite downtown coffee shops, I've come to rely on Starbucks, the only decent coffee purveyor that's near my home.
 More specifically, I've come to rely on one particular item on the Starbucks menu: nitro cold brew with sweet cream.